 Description

-EXTERIOR: the memorial is in the form of a monolith resting on a plinth, approximately 2.5m high.
-The stones are arranged in a haphazard manner, heavily scored in places, and are surmounted by a triangular-shaped capstone.
-On the front (east side) of the memorial is a tall white Sicilian marble panel inlaid with the cross of sacrifice and crown of victory.
-The inscription reads: ‘1914-1919/ TO THE GLORY OF GOD/ AND IN GRATEFUL MEMORY/ OF THE MEN OF CLAVERING/ WHO WENT FORTH TO/ THE GREAT WAR/ AND RETURNED NOT AGAIN [their names]/ THEIR NAME LIVETH/ FOR EVERMORE’.
-The back (west side) of the memorial bears a small tablet with the following inscription: ‘TO THE GLORY OF GOD/ IN MEMORY OF/ [their names]/ WORLD WAR 1939-1945.
+The memorial takes the form of a monolith resting on a plinth, approximately 2.5 meters high.
+The stones are arranged in a haphazard manner and heavily scored in places, topped with a triangular-shaped capstone.
+On the front (east side) of the memorial, there is a tall white Sicilian marble panel inlaid with the cross of sacrifice and crown of victory.
+The inscription on this panel reads: ‘1914-1919/ TO THE GLORY OF GOD/ AND IN GRATEFUL MEMORY/ OF THE MEN OF CLAVERING/ WHO WENT FORTH TO/ THE GREAT WAR/ AND RETURNED NOT AGAIN [their names]/ THEIR NAME LIVETH/ FOR EVERMORE’.
+The back (west side) of the memorial features a small tablet with the inscription: ‘TO THE GLORY OF GOD/ IN MEMORY OF/ [their names]/ WORLD WAR 1939-1945’.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.